hardhats/vista-install-docs/New/InstallCache.rst

 +-------+

 After the final mapping is set, click OK to be sent back to the Routine Mapping page.
-You should now see the eight mappings listed on the page.
-Click on the Save Changes button.
+You should now see the seven mappings listed on the page.
+Click on the Save Changes button (following screen shot is an example but is NOT ACCURATE).

 .. figure::
    images/InstallCache/SaveRoutineMapping.png